maxiaoyuzdz/fximu2/README.md

 `world_frame` 0 for NWU, 1 for ENU, notice that sensor data is not touched, but output orientation quaternion is rotated.

+`use_mag` 0 for not using the mag for fusion. magnetometer will still be read and reported but will not be used for orientation measurements. useful for indoor environments.
+1 for using the mag for fusion.

 See [CALIBRATION.md](https://github.com/altineller/fximu2/blob/master/CALIBRATION.md) for details.

 See [HOWTO.md](https://github.com/altineller/fximu2/blob/master/HOWTO.md) on notes for operations.